arjunguha/compsci220-scala/website/hw/recursion/index.md

 - *enqueue* adds a new element to the back of the queue

-- *dequeue* removes an element from the back of the queue, if the queue is not empty
+- *dequeue* removes an element from the front of the queue, if the queue is not empty

 In the following exercises, you will build a *persistent queue*.
 A persistent